-At it's most basic, orgeat syrup is made with almonds, water, sugar, and orange flower water.
-While you can buy it, orgeat is not difficult to make from scratch, and this recipe shows you how to create the sweet, nutty, floral drink mixer at home.
-It's a key ingredient in tropical cocktails like the mai tai and can be used to make Italian soda or sweeten various other drinks.
+Orgeat (pronounced or-zhat) is a key ingredient in tropical cocktails like the mai tai and can be used to make Italian soda or sweeten various other drinks.
+At its most basic, orgeat syrup is made with almonds, water, sugar, and orange flower water.
+Orgeat is not difficult to make from scratch, and this recipe shows you how to create the sweet, nutty, floral drink mixer at home.

 The recipe yields about 1 1/2 cups and you'll often use just 1/2 to 1 ounce in a drink.
 This smaller batch gives you room to play around with the variations and avoid wasting ingredients.
 Once you find which you like best, double the recipe and explore the syrup's versatility for yourself.

 Gather the ingredients.
 Preheat the oven to 400 F.

 On a rimmed baking sheet, spread the almonds out in a single layer.
 Toast in the oven for 4 minutes.
 Remove from the oven and let cool for about 5 minutes.